• Home |

 This is the most crucial consideration, in my opinion.
 If you can't trust the rounds to go off and not jam, don't trust them with your life.

 That's why it's critical to test multiple brands and bullet weights with your ammo.
-You'll find that Colt 1911s shoot a specific brand and bullet weight better than other brands of ammo.
+You may find that Colt 1911s shoot a specific brand and bullet weight better than others.

-Find out which ammo is most reliable in your 1911 and stick with that ammo.
+Find out which ammo is most reliable in your 1911 and stick with that.

 Recoil

-You can call me a wimp, but I prefer as little recoil as possible because I'm more accurate and can get back on target quicker with a lighter recoil round.
+You can call me a wimp (please don't, though, because Ammo.com doesn't condone bullying), but I prefer as little recoil as possible.
+It helps me be fire more accurately, and can get back on target quicker.

-However, don't go so light of a recoil that you're drastically sacrificing knockdown power.
-There's a happy medium to find; once again, test out several brands, bullet weights, and powder loads to determine which works best for you.
+Just don't go choose a round with so little recoil that you're drastically sacrificing knockdown power.
+There's a happy medium to find.
+Once again, test out several brands, bullet weights, and powder loads to determine which works best for you.

 How to Save Money on 1911 Ammo